OmarAlraisi/aeolus/README.md

 ### Setup consideration:

-For the purpose of testing Aeolus I created two Linux virtual machines(VM), and manually added the same IP address to each of them.
-And in addition to that IP, each server has a unique IP that will be used for health check.
+For the purpose of testing Aeolus and to simplify the architecture, I created two Linux virtual machines, and manually added a matching IP address from within the machines.
+And in addition to that IP, each machine has its own unique IP which is used for health check.
+However, this is not a recommended setup because the address resolution protocol (ARP) will make all packets arrive on the same machine before being transfered or consumed, causing a single entry point.

 ### Transfering packets between servers:

-Since all servers share the same IP, I opted to transfer packets between servers by modifying the MAC address of the packet rather than encapsulating it with the generic UDP encapsulation method.
+Since all servers share the same IP, I opted to transfer packets between servers by modifying the destination MAC address of the packet rather than encapsulating it with the generic UDP encapsulation method.

 ## Usage: